This page location is:

 This employee contribution is tax sheltered for the purpose of Federal income taxes.
 Federal taxes will not be paid on this contribution until termination and withdrawal of contributions or until retirement.
 Annual federal taxable income will be reflected properly on W-2 forms.

-Persons who have reached age 60 or over, with ten years or more of participating service, who choose to apply for retirement should contact the Benefits office at least 90 days before their anticipated retirement date so that necessary information can be compiled and prepared to avoid a delay in retirement income.
+Eligible persons who choose to apply for retirement should contact the Benefits Office at least 90 days before their anticipated retirement date so that necessary information can be compiled and prepared to avoid a delay in retirement income.

-At the time of enrollment in the Teachers' Retirement System, the member designates a primary and a contingent beneficiary to receive the accumulated contributions in case of death before retirement.
-Beneficiaries may be changed at any time by filling out the proper form in the Benefits office.
+At the time of enrollment in the Teachers' Retirement System (TRS), the member designates a primary and a contingent beneficiary to receive the accumulated contributions in case of death before retirement.
+Beneficiaries may be changed at any time by filling out the proper form in the Benefits Office.

 Accumulated Sick Leave Days